quasarframework/quasar/docs/src/pages/quasar-utils/other-utils.md

  */
 ```

+Note that:
-Note that the `promiseList` param is an Array of Functions (each Function returns a Promise) and that the `opts` parameter is optional.
+* the `promiseList` param is an Array of Functions (each Function returns a Promise)
+* each function in `promiseList` receives one param which is the resultList, so basically you can use the results of the previous promises to decide what to do with the current promise; each entry in the resultList that hasn't been settled yet is marked as `null`
+* the `opts` parameter is optional.

 Generic example: